ShayNeeo/W9/guide.md

 Today tasks:
 Let frontend handles all the interface (login logout).
-Backend authenticate or management through api calling only.
+Backend authenticate or management through api calling only (delete old /admin/items or /admin/login).